CSaz98/Shihanah/README.md

 ## Features :

-- Get **repution** of one/multiple Inputs.
+- Getting **repution** of one/multiple Inputs.
-- Get all IoCs that have been seen with your input(domain,hashe, or IP).
+- Getting all IOCs that have been seen with your input(domain,hashe, or IP).
 Moreover, you can get them with **full details for each related IoC** after extracting the results as an excell file.
 However, you can get the related IoCs without full details when you don't export the rsults.
-- **for each Input/IoC you will get the Folowing:**
+- **Each Input/IOC you will get the Following:**
 	- For Hashes ( Imported Libraries, Imported funcations,Threat Lable name, size, extension, reputeaion score, other hashes(MD5, SHa256,Sha1), and Tags)
 	- For  Domains ( reputeaion score, creation Date, IP, Tags, and Threat Lable name)
 	- For IPs ( reputeaion score, Subnet, country, Tags, and Threat Lable name)